ChengshuLi/MoMaGen/docs/index.md

 ## What is MoMaGen?

-MoMaGen is a framework for generating robot demonstrations for complex bimanual mobile manipulation tasks.
-It handles both soft and hard constraints to create multi-step task demonstrations.
+MoMaGen is a framework for generating several robot demonstrations using a single human-collected demonstration for complex bimanual mobile manipulation tasks.
+By considering soft constraints—like maintaining visibility of the object during navigation—and hard constraints—such as guaranteeing the object is reachable upon arrival—it produces multi-step demonstrations that are both feasible and useful for policy learning.

 ## Supported Tasks